-&lt;sup>6The findings for the effect of actual overbuild competition on "Expanded Basic" tier is a bit more nuanced in the 2009 report (FCC 2011).
-While the average price of service is only 1.0 (2.39) per cent lower, consistent with Chu's (2010) findings for the effect of Satellite entry on number of channels offered, the 2009 report finds more number of channels being offered in the "Expanded Basic" tier in communities with overbuild competition, so that per channel price is 11.11 (14.49) percent lower in communities with actual overbuild in 2009 (2008).
+6 The findings for the effect of actual overbuild competition on 'Expanded Basic' tier is a bit more nuanced in the 2009 report (FCC [2011]).
+While the average price of service is only 1.0 (2.39) per cent lower, consistent with Chu's [2010] findings for the effect of Satellite entry on number of channels offered, the 2009 report finds a greater number of channels being offered in the 'Expanded Basic' tier in communities with overbuild competition, so that per channel price is 11.11 (14.49) per cent lower in communities with actual overbuild in 2009 (2008).